 We retraced our route and as always were amazed at how much shorter the trail seemed going down compared to how it felt when we were climbing.
 There are several good reasons to add this to your hiking wish list.
 In addition to the glory of larch trees in fall this would also make a good spring hike (wildflowers and sun!).
 Secondly, the solitude is delicious and there are other options open to hikers wishing to extend their hike or backpack (study the map for options).
 One option is to scramble Goat Peak though we don’t recommend scrambling Goat Peak for hikers without scrambling skills.
 Study the map for loops and backpacking options.

-Getting there: From Chinook Pass continue east on Highway 410 to Forest Service Road No. 1800 (Bumping River Road) and in just under 6 miles find the trailhead on the right with room for about 5 vehicles (it is across from the Cougar Flat Campground).
+From Chinook Pass continue east on Highway 410 to Forest Service Road No. 1800 (Bumping River Road) and in just under 6 miles find the trailhead on the right with room for about 5 vehicles (it is across from the Cougar Flat Campground).
 A Northwest Forest Pass is required.

 Additional Information: The maps are Green Trails No. 271 (Bumping Lake) and 272 (Old Scab Mountain).

 Additional information: Contact Okanogan and Wenatchee National Forest (Naches Ranger District) at 509-653-1400.

 Goat Creek Trailhead (Bumping Lake Road): N 46-55-00 W 121-14-03 (3,086 feet)